nogizhopaboroda/iponmap/README.md

 # iponmap

-IpOnMap is a CLI application that visualises geoip data on the world map using awesome nodejs dashboard library [blessed-contrib](https://github.com/yaronn/blessed-contrib).
+IpOnMap locates IP address lookup on the world map right in your terminal using awesome nodejs dashboard library [blessed-contrib](https://github.com/yaronn/blessed-contrib).

+You might've seen it in the films about hackers.
+Now it's real with `iponmap`.

 **Demo:**